 AI Readiness for Enterprise Workforces

 Your organization knows which roles AI will affect.
-It doesn’t know who is ready.
+It doesn’t know who is AI-ready.

 Role-level exposure analysis tells you where the risk is.
 Individual-level readiness assessment tells you what to do about it.